Feeling Sick After a Massage? That's Not Uncommon — Here's Why

 I couldn't believe it.
 I'd felt nauseated post-massage before, but never enough to actually hurl.
 And by the way, after puking, I felt great (from head to toe . . . stomach included).
 In attempts to find out why this happened to me, I conducted a deep Google search, which revealed nothing quite informative enough for my liking.

 Luckily, when I'm desperate to solve a problem, my job as a beauty editor allows me to consult experts.
-I reached out to Heather Wyborny, massage therapist at the esteemed Golden Door spa in San Marcos, CA, to get to the bottom of this phenomenon.
+I reached out to Heather Wyborny, massage therapist at the esteemed Golden Door spa in San Marcos, CA, to get to the bottom of this relatively common reaction.

 A deeper dig into the lymphatic system's functions revealed some interesting information.
 In fact, one of the primary responsibilities of this part of the body is responsible for removing waste from the blood.
 Lymph then shuttles said waste off to be filtered through the liver and kidneys, and eventually excreted.